afafos/spbstu_java_5_semester/practical_work_Huffman/README.md

 # Huffman Coding

-Huffman Coding is a Java implementation of the Huffman coding algorithm, a widely used compression technique.
+Huffman Coding is a Java implementation of the Huffman coding algorithm.
 This program allows you to encode and decode text files using Huffman coding, providing information about compression ratios.

 ## Usage